nick-The-One/python_course/08_data_types_pt6.md

   * The rest is available at docs[^1]

 * Main use for sets is making sure your list has unique elements

-## Tuples

-* Tuples is almost the same as the list, but immutable.
-That's the main difference
-* This allow you to use complex values as keys **show**
-* Bit faster — due to some compiler optimization, less abstraction layers between them and actual objects and fixed size allows to allocate memory more efficiently[^2]
-* Tuples also default data type for multiple assignments (as we already know) and function arguments — we'll se it later
-* Creating tuple: `tuple(iter)`, `(1, 2 ... n)` or even `var = 1, 2, ... n`; although be careful with last method — it doesn't work everywhere
-  * If you want to create tuple with the size of 1, don't forget about trailing coma **show** `t = (1)`
-* Tuples implement all of common sequence operators[^3] save for add and update operators

 ## More containers